 They were founded in 2014 after the founders struggled to switch pension providers on traditional platforms.

-They’ve since grown from strength to strength and currently used by over 30,000 people.
+They've since grown from strength to strength and have helped over 799,000 people become Pension Confident.

 How does it work at PensionBee?

 They’ll communicate with you throughout the transfer process and you’ll have a dedicated Beekeeper.